Atrix256/RandomCode/WebGLPBR/Readme.txt

 * different depth formats (reversed, non linear, etc)
 * subsurface scattering
 * reflection / refraction / absorption / etc
+* second specular lobe like in disney brdf
 * and so on!

 ===== LINKS =====